 Oh, and I can’t forget to mention the freshness of the lime juice.
 Citrus in almost any dish brings out the flavours so well.
 And, if you’re adventurous – that’s how I describe people who eat cilantro – you can most certainly add some fresh chopped cilantro to this dish to make it more authentically Mexican.
 I’m of the persuasion that cilantro takes like soap, so I always substitute it with freshly chopped parsley.

 The choice is yours, Dear Reader; parsley or cilantro – either way, you’re going to really enjoy the fresh, vibrant flavours of this dish and the versatility of it as well!

 REHEAT FOR BREAKFAST?
 YES!!

 Even though you can certainly use white rice in this dish, if you plan to freeze this for later use, then I would highly suggest you use brown rice instead.
 Brown rice holds up to thawing and re-heating so much better than white rice.
 It’s heartier and firmer, which certainly helps it to retain its texture and shape.

 Before you get to the recipe, I just want to mention as well how great this dish is for a hearty breakfast.
-Give this a try – scramble some eggs and add some of this 30 Minute Black Bean Corn and Rice Skillet to the pan.
+Give this a try – scramble some eggs and add some of these leftovers to the pan.
 Once it’s all cooked through, pile it into a tortilla and roll it up.
 It makes for a very delicious and hearty breakfast on the go!